Agency Registration and Compliance for F3 Locum Doctors

-The unfortunate reality of locuming, whether you choose to go through a locum agency or Trust's internal staff bank, is that you’ll need to complete a somewhat arduous registration and compliance process before you can work.
+The unfortunate reality of locuming, whether you choose to go through a locum agency or Trust's internal staff bank, is that you’ll need to complete a somewhat arduous registration process before you can work.
 If you're new to locuming, you may benefit from reading our article 'Your Timeline For Finding Locum Work' which covers the whole process of finding locum work.

-📝 An up-to-date CV: This may seem obvious, but it's very important to get it right, especially if you are applying for popular shifts.
+📝 An up-to-date CV: This may seem obvious, but it's very important to get it right, especially if you're applying for popular shifts.
 To help ensure your CV is sharp and eye-catching, see this article for tips on writing a CV specifically for your F3 or locum year.

-👴 References: Usually two or three references are ideal, to cover your most recent post and the last three years of employment.
-You should send your contacts a friendly message in advance, giving them a heads-up that they will be asked for a reference, so they’re expecting the request from your agency or bank and can respond promptly when they receive it.
+👴 References: Usually two or three references are ideal, covering your most recent post and the last three years of employment.
+You should send your contacts a friendly message in advance, giving them a heads-up that they'll be asked for a reference, so they’re expecting the request from your agency or bank and can respond promptly when they receive it.

 💉 Immunisation records: This will need to include your hepatitis B immunisations as well as serology, among others.
 These can usually be accessed from your GP if you don’t have them to hand.

-📄 Certificates: You'll need to provide your original DBS certificate, your ALS/BLS certificates, your GMC certificate and GMC Annual Retention Fee Letter (by logging into your GMC account), and your MBBS certificate.
-If the shifts require you to have any additional exams (like MRCP) then you will need copies of those too.
+📄 Certificates: You'll need to provide your original DBS certificate, your ALS/BLS certificates, your GMC certificate and GMC Annual Retention Fee Letter (by logging in to your GMC account), and your MBBS certificate.
+If the shifts require you to have any additional exams (like MRCP) then you'll need copies of those too.

 🔎 Proof of subscription to the DBS update service: If you haven’t already, you’ll need to sign up to this update service, which has a yearly fee of £13 and can be accessed by all employers, so you don’t have to pay for a new DBS each time you work in a new trust.

 ✅ Annual appraisal information: As an F2, you can download a copy of your F2 ARCP outcome form and FPCC when you receive them.
 For locum doctors, you should send a copy of your most recent appraisal.
-You’ll also need to check the GMC online for your next re-validation date as this is usually required for the registration documents.
+You’ll also need to check the GMC online for your next re-validation date, as this is usually required for the registration documents.
 Remember, you'll also need to complete an appraisal in your F3 year, check out this article for more information.

-🏠 Proof of Address: You'll need proof of address, usually two sources.
-Think bank statements, utility bills, council tax bills, electoral register, or anything of that nature.
+🏠 Proof of address: You'll need proof of address, usually from two sources.
+Think bank statements, utility bills, council tax bills, electoral register, or anything else of that nature.

-👩 Photo: A normal headshot photo for your ID badge.
-A mobile phone picture is fine - it doesn't have to be a proper passport photo, so taking one on your smartphone is fine.
+👩 Photo: You'll need a normal headshot photo for your ID badge.
+It doesn't need to be a proper passport photo, so taking one on your smartphone is fine.

-👮 Police Check: If you've lived in a foreign country for more than six months cumulatively in the last five years, you will need a police certificate from that country.
+👮 Police check: If you've lived in a foreign country for more than six months cumulatively in the last five years, you'll need a police certificate from that country.

 When registering with a locum agency or internal bank, they’ll also ask you to complete the following documentation:

-✒️ Registration form: This will ask you for basic information like address and bank details, plus National Insurance.
+✒️ Registration form: The registration process will mostly ask you for basic information like address and bank details, plus National Insurance.
 Most agencies will ask you to fill this out online.

-🏥 Occupational health form: This will ask you for various pieces of medical information to ensure you are fit to work.
-This is also usually online or through a portal - you will be given login details when you start the process.
+🏥 Occupational health form: This will ask you for various pieces of medical information to ensure you're fit to work.
+This is also usually online or through a portal, so you'll be given details to access this when you start the process.